tomgooch/windy-plugin-soarcalc/ReadMe.md

 1. It still uses GFS and only GFS which is no longer the best forecast available for the UK
 2. It is updated infrequently.
 Usually even in the morning we see a forecast for the current day that is already 12 hours old.
 3. It does not deal with cloud amounts very well.
-There are a significant number of days in the year when it predicts virtually no cloud cover and hence good (5*) conditions over large areas at variance with all other models / forecasting sites and with reality.
+There are a significant number of days in the year when it predicts virtually no cloud cover and hence good (5 star) conditions over large areas at variance with all other models / forecasting sites and with reality.

 So the motivation to develop a plugin for Windy.com is simple.
 To make the RASP parameters available within Windy.com using the data from "UKV" or any of the other models that are available.